A Movie Star Has To Star in Black and White

-A Movie Star Has to Star in Black and White is a one act play split into three scenes written by Adrienne Kennedy.
+A Movie Star Has to Star in Black and White is a one-act play split into three scenes written by Adrienne Kennedy and first performed in 1976.
 Actors are made to look like famous film stars Marlon Brando, Paul Henreid, Montgomery Clift, Jean Peters, Bette Davis, and Shelley Winters.
 The supporting roles of this story are Clara, her mother, father, brother, and husband.
-The settings of the three scenes take place on the sets of movies as well as a "real place": Now Voyager/ hospital lobby, Viva Zapata!/ Clara's brother's hospital room, and A Place in the Sun/ Clara's old room.
+The settings of the three scenes take place on the sets of movies, as well as a "real place": Now Voyager/ hospital lobby, Viva Zapata!/ Clara's brother's hospital room, and A Place in the Sun/ Clara's old room.

-Beginning
+Synopsis

 The show begins with an image of the Columbia Pictures Lady drenched in a bright light.
 This first scene takes place in the Now, Voyager set as well as the hospital lobby.
 It is summer in New York, 1955.
 The Columbia Pictures Lady sets the scene and talks about suicidal thoughts, loneliness, and marital troubles (all recurring throughout).
-The scene fades to Clara, an African American woman in a maternity dress.
+The scene fades to Clara, an African-American woman in a maternity dress.
 She longs to be a successful writer as well as find someone she can "...co-exist in a true union" with.
 The Scene switches to Bette Davis and Paul Henreid on the deck of a liner from Now, Voyager.
 Bette takes on the thoughts of Clara and expresses her concerns about dying from blood loss in childbirth, as her mother had.
 She was supposed to be an angel to the family, but she did not bring her family peace.
 Clara's Mother comes into the picture and explains the difference of living between the blacks and whites in their town.
 Whites had sidewalks with paved roads, nice bathrooms and water fountains.
 Blacks had dirt roads, they weren't allowed to sit in restaurants and they had to sit on a separate train.
 Bette dreams of talking to Jesus; she writes about God often.
 Clara's father left the family to be with a girl who talks to willow trees.
 She talks about her forced relationship with her ex-husband, Eddie.
 The pregnant Clara enters and talks to Eddie about jealousy.
 She wants to do something with her life like he does.
 She reads her own story about dragging the dead body of her father through the grass, her is her "blood father".
 She talks about how her father had attempted suicide.
 She yearns to fly free like the Owl to be in the Kingdom of God.
 Dead.